 IIIC Physical and Biological Sciences At least four science courses totaling a minimum of 12 credit hours outside the major department are required.
 At least one of the courses must be a laboratory course.
 Not acceptable are BIOL N100, N120, N200; CHEM C100; GEOL G130; and all agriculture courses.
-Check major department for additional restrictions.
+In addition, students must obtain grades of C- or higher in their Area IIIC courses; a single grade of D+ or D will be allowed for one course only.
+Check with the major department for additional restrictions or requirements.